 Mr Alkhaffaf will talk to you about these factors in detail and will ensure that you are given the correct information specific to your particular situation.

 The treatment of oesophageal cancer depends of many factors such as the type of cancer, how early the cancer is (stage of cancer) and finally your general health and fitness.
-More often than not, treatment which is given with the intention of curing oesophageal cancer involves a combination of chemotherapy followed by surgery, however other options exist.
+More often than not, treatment which is given with the intention of curing oesophageal cancer involves a combination of chemotherapy and surgery, however other options exist.

-At My Surgical Specialist, Mr Alkhaffaf will talk to you about the right treatment for you.
+Mr Alkhaffaf will talk to you about the right treatment for you.
 He will walk you through the entire process so that you can make the right decisions about your treatment.